tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-24-rtfm-guest-post-marcia-riefer-johnston.md

 When the answer is yes, R'ing TFM can be a satisfying, worthwhile experience.
 Too often, unfortunately, the answer is no, in which case, even the most eager and forgiving of readers will find R'ing TFM, at best, a time-wasting disappointment.

 As an example of the latter type of experience, my husband and I recently bought a vacuum cleaner.
-For the the first time in my life, I own a vacuum that does more than spit dirt back out.
+For the first time in my life, I own a vacuum that does more than spit dirt back out.
 (Really.
 In case you haven't seen it for yourself, I can attest that some vacuums do that.)
 Our new vacuum is an engineering marvel.
 It's a thing of beauty.
 You could frame it in a giant shadowbox and hang it on a wall with pride &mdash; if it weren't so useful as a tool.

 {% include ads.html %}